 Capstone Course - The final course in a planned sequence of courses that provides a rigorous and intensive culmination of a course of study.

-In short, when students complete a CTE pathway and other criteria they are prepared for college and career.
+In short, when students complete a CTE pathway and other criteria they are prepared for college and a career.